 However, choosing a custom offset, will allow you to add spaces in between your fixtures.
 This is very common if you want to make your start addresses much easier to remember, for example, addressing your fixtures as 101, 121, 141, 161 etc. After inputting a custom offset, you will see this take affect in the Universe Preview.

-So in our example of two 6 channel fixtures starting at 101, I may choose to put an offset of 10, to give these DMX start addresses of 101, and 111.
-When configuring a custom offset, you will also get two sequences, especially useful if you like to address your fixtures ending with a "1", or a "0".
+For example if you have two 6 channel fixtures starting at 101, you may choose to put an offset of 10, to give these DMX start addresses of 101, and 111.
+When configuring a custom offset, you will have a choice of two sequences, useful if you like to address your fixtures ending with a "1", or a "0".

 Once you have filled in the information, you can click Finish, and the console will patch these fixtures into your show.
 You will then be taken to the Fixture Schedule, with your newly patched fixtures shown.
 The fixtures should now have moved to their “Home” positions.
 You can repeat the Add Fixtures process for every group of fixtures you have.